 HUM 175.
 Kansas Environment and Culture.
 3 Hours GE11 / H.

 An introduction to the inhabitants of Kansas and their experiences of the unique landscapes found within the state.
 Through the use of sources such as letters, autobiographies, novels, art, architecture and film, this course explores how Kansas environments have shaped and been shaped by the humans that occupy them, and why Kansas has had a powerful hold on the American imagination.
 LEC.

 HUM 177.
 First Year Seminar: _____.
 3 Hours GE11 / U.

-A limited-enrollment, seminar course for first-time freshmen, addressing current issues in Humanities and Western Civilization.
+A limited-enrollment, seminar course for first-time freshmen, addressing current issues in Humanities.
 Course is designed to meet the critical thinking learning outcome of the KU Core.
 First-Year Seminar topics are coordinated and approved by the Office of First-Year Experience.
 Prerequisite: First-time freshman status.
 LEC.

 HUM 204.
 Western Civilization I. 3 Hours AE42/GE11/GE21 / H.

 A program of study using readings and writing to explore and understand the record of Western Civilization from the ancient world through the early modern period.
 This is a writing intensive and writing instructive course designed to expand critical thinking and global awareness through the medium of composition practice.
 LEC.

 HUM 205.
 Western Civilization II.
 3 Hours AE42/GE11 / H.

 A program of study emphasizing the reading and discussion of some of the influential writings and ideas that have shaped the intellectual and cultural heritage of the Western world.
 Western Civilization II includes readings from the modern period.
 LEC.